 First of all, we need to clear up a major medical misconception.
 Many people search for the exact phrase “what is low blood sugar diabetes called” online.
 They assume it is a single, specific medical diagnosis.

 However, they are two completely different things.
 Diabetes is a chronic disease that heavily affects how your pancreas produces insulin.
-It usually results in dangerously what is high blood sugar levels over time.
+It usually results in dangerously high blood sugar levels over time.
 In contrast, hypoglycemia simply means your blood glucose has dropped below normal levels.
 It is a temporary state or a symptom.
 It is absolutely not a disease by itself.

 Is Low Blood Sugar Diabetes?